MCPAgentBench: A Real-world Task Benchmark for Evaluating LLM Agent MCP Tool Use: Evaluation

 \subsection{Main Results}

-We evaluate the performance of the following 11 mainstream models using the \system{} benchmark: Claude Sonnet 4.5 (\cite{ClaudeSonnet45}), DeepSeek V3.2 (\cite{deepseekv3.2_2025}), Gemini 3 Pro Preview (\cite{Gemini3ProPreview2025}), gpt-5(\cite{GPT5_2025}), gpt-o3(\cite{OpenAI_o3_2025}), gpt-o4-mini(\cite{OpenAI_o4Mini_2025}), grok-4(\cite{Grok4_2025}), qwen3-235b-a22b-instruct-2507(\cite{yang2025qwen3}), qwen3-235b-a22b-thinking-2507(\cite{yang2025qwen3}), kimi-k2(\cite{bai2025kimiK2}), and glm-4.6(\cite{GLM46_2025}).
+We evaluate the performance of the following 11 mainstream models using the \system{} benchmark: Claude Sonnet 4.5 \cite{anthropic2025claudesonnet45}, DeepSeek V3.2 \cite{deepseekv3.2_2025}, Gemini 3 Pro Preview \cite{googleai2025gemini3propreview}, gpt-5 \cite{openai2025gpt5}, gpt-o3 \cite{openai2025o3}, gpt-o4-mini \cite{openai2025o4mini}, grok-4 \cite{xai2025grok4}, qwen3-235b-a22b-instruct-2507 \cite{yang2025qwen3}, qwen3-235b-a22b-thinking-2507 \cite{yang2025qwen3}, kimi-k2 \cite{bai2025kimiK2}, and glm-4.6 \cite{GLM46_2025}.
 For the performance comparison experiments, the number of tool invocation lists, $N$, is set to 20.

-Figure \ref{fig:tfsTefs} presents the overall average TFS and TEFS scores (avg@4) for these 10 mainstream models evaluated on \system{}.
-Under the TFS metric, Claude Sonnet 4.5, o3, and glm-4.6 achieve the top three scores, demonstrating superior task completion, whereas Gemini 3 Pro Preview records the lowest score.
-When we assess performance using the stricter TEFS metric, Claude Sonnet 4.5, glm-4.6, and qwen3-235b-a22b-instruct-2507 secure the top three positions in execution efficiency, with Gemini 3 Pro Preview exhibiting the lowest efficiency score.
+Figure \ref{fig:tfsTefs} presents the overall average TFS and TEFS scores (avg@4) for 11 mainstream models evaluated on \system{}.
+Under the TFS metric, Claude Sonnet 4.5, o3, and glm-4.6 achieve the top three scores of 71.6, 66.0, and 65.1, respectively, demonstrating superior task completion.
+In contrast, Gemini 3 Pro Preview records the lowest score of 48.1.
+Assessment under the stricter TEFS metric reveals that Claude Sonnet 4.5, glm-4.6, and qwen3-235b-a22b-instruct-2507 secure the top three positions in execution efficiency with respective scores of 57.7, 54.4, and 51.8, while Gemini 3 Pro Preview exhibits the lowest efficiency score of 33.5.

+Nearly all evaluated models exhibit a decline of over 10 points in TEFS compared to TFS, with the o3 model recording the most significant drop of 28.5 points.
+This disparity indicates that current MCP tool-use capabilities prioritize task resolution over execution efficiency.
+Such neglect of efficiency results in substantial resource waste, specifically in terms of token consumption and execution time.

+Tables \ref{tlb:tfs} and \ref{tlb:tefs} present the scores across different task categories.
+Since TFS does not account for execution efficiency, it provides a more direct reflection of inherent task difficulty.
+In both Daily and Professional domains, average model scores decline as the number of tool invocations increases, showing that task difficulty scales from Single to Multi-tool scenarios.
+From a domain perspective, Professional tasks consistently exhibit higher difficulty than Daily tasks.